Web site designed & hosted by pcshelp.net © 2008

-• ASKA Black Belts test will be held at Dry Creek & University 7691 South University Blvd, Denver
+• ASKA Black Belts test will be held at: TBD

 Active students: New ASKA standards regarding Black Belts technical requirements effective by June 2009